braincrafted/mq-bundle/README.md

 *Please note, that in this case `$message` is a string but you can also send more complex messages, for example, arrays.
 Everything that can be encoded as JSON can be sent.*

-If your consumers are in place you can start the message queue server and start sending messages.
+If your consumers are in place you can start the message queue server and send messages.

     $ php app/console bc:mq:server -p 4000

 The server will redirect every message that is sent to port `4000` to the consumers.
 Each message must be a JSON object and must contain exactly two values: `type` and `message`.
-Type is name name of the consumer (`write_file`) in the example above and message a string or an array.
+Type is name name of the consumer (`write_file` in the example above) and message is a string or an array.

     {
         "type": "write_file",
         "message": "Hello World!"
     }

+A complex message:

+    {
+        "type": "write_file",
+        "message": { "text": "Hello World!", "date": "2013-05-29" }
+    }

-If you want to send the messages from your Symfony app you can use the producer provided by the bundle
+If you want to send the messages from your Symfony app you can use the producer provided by the bundle.

     $producer = $container->get('bc_mq.producer');
     $producer->produce('write_file', 'Hello World!');

+The message can also be an array:

+    $producer = $container->get('bc_mq.producer');
+    $producer->produce('write_file', array('text' => 'Hello World!', 'time' => time());

 License